caiopizzol/docx2pdf-api/readme.md

 There are several ways to use the API service that are detailed below:

-### 1. Demo Script

-For easier usage, just access the `<demo>` folder and execute the run.py script.
-It is recommended to create a virtual environment before installing the requirements.
+First create a the virtual environment

 - Creating VirtualEnv:
 ```
-cd demo
 python3 -m virtualenv .venv
 source .venv/bin/activate
 ```

+### 1. Demo Script

+For easier usage, just access the `<demo>` folder and execute the run.py script.
+It is recommended to create a virtual environment before installing the requirements.

-- Installing requirements:
+- Accessing folder and installing requirements:
 ```
+cd demo
 pip install -r requirements.txt
 ```